Using Decoupled Features for Photo-realistic Style Transfer

 Like the methods of optimal transport, the method of Grogan et al. \cite{grogan17} also works on the derivation of a color mapping between two distributions, but instead of using an OT framework it uses the L2 divergence as a cost function to find an optimal Thin Plane Splines transform to perform the color transfer.
 We also recognize the similar recent work of Li et al. \cite{li19} which segments the image based on region saliency and color clusters, and creates detail preserving dynamic lookup tables to form a mapping to transfer between image segments of the target and source.

-Other methods which are highly relevant to our application, but do not fall under the categories listed above include the "Color Match" function of Adobe Photoshop, which is the only popular industrial solution for photorealistic ST that the authors are aware of \cite{photoshop}.
-Finally, we highlight the work of Zabaleta and Bertalmío \cite{zabaleta21} which transfers the visual appearance of a style target onto a source image in three separate stages.
+Other methods exist which are highly relevant to our application, but do not fall under the categories listed above such as the ``Color Match'' function of Adobe Photoshop, which is the only popular industrial solution for photo-realistic ST that the authors are aware of \cite{photoshop}.
+We also highlight the work of Zabaleta and Bertalmío \cite{zabaleta21} which transfers the visual appearance of a style target onto a source image in three separate stages.
 First the luminance properties are transferred via a constrained histogram equalization process, then the color properties are transferred through principle component analysis, and finally a transfer of local contrast properties is accomplished.
-While the method was originally tailored for cinema applications using unedited raw camera images as sources, it can easily be adapted for transfer between arbitrary source and target images.
+While the method was originally tailored for cinema applications using unedited camera raw images as sources, it can easily be adapted for transfer between arbitrary source and target images.